Danny al-khafaji

 Merit with Commendation

-I matriculated at the University of Cambridge in October 2020, where I pursued an MPhil in Technology Policy.Based at Cambridge Judge Business School, the programme was designed to develop the intellectual tools and skills to meet the challenges and opportunities of a world characterized by rapid technological change.
-Here I gained an understanding of how to responsibly manage and shape.
+I matriculated at the University of Cambridge in October 2020, where I pursued an MPhil in Technology Policy.Based at Cambridge Judge Business School, the programme was designed to develop the intellectual tools and skills to meet the challenges and opportunities of a world characterised by rapid technological change.

 2017-2020